 In this guide, you’ll discover the business model and how to avoid common mistakes and get access to some free canvas templates and tools.
 I’ll share with you some quick ways to dismiss business designs that aren’t going to work so you quickly hone in on business models that you can shortlist and select.

-Why Use The Business Model?
+Why Use A Business Model?